Not-A-Builder/Infer.NET/README.md

 the given category, while the latter selects test that don't belong to the given category.
 These can be combined: several `-trait` options mean that _at least one_ of the listed traits has to be present, while several `-notrait` options mean that _none_ of such traits can be present on the filtered tests.

-Runner executes tests in parallel by default.
+The Runner executes tests in parallel by default.
 However, some test category must be run sequentially.
 Such categories are:
 - _Performance_
 - _DistributedTest_